How to Build a Landing Page

 You might think there is a secret formula to pull this off.
 Fortunately, there’s not.
-All you have to do to building conversion-focused landing pages are a few techniques.
-If you already know how to generate traffic, here are a few ideas to build a landing page that converts your visitors like a pro.
+All you have to do to build conversion-focused landing pages are a few techniques.
+If you already know how to generate traffic, here are a few ideas to create a landing page that converts your visitors like a pro.

 Rules When Building a Landing Page